brendanmcnally22/teamboom-a4-project/README.md

 Controls:

-Move Left: Arrow Left
+Move Left: A

-Move Right: Arrow Right
+Move Right: D

 Jump: Space

 Restart: R

+Also there is Controller input aswell!

 Good luck!
 May your jumps be legendary, your landings lucky, and your pockets overflowing with gold!